 Verisign says that it wants to be prepared for 4 trillion packets/day.
 Cryptographic cost of 4 trillion partners/day with this software: < 3000 computers.
+What is this software?

-This software is a new library "NaCI" (Networking and Cryptography library) developed within the EU FP7 "CACE" (Computer Aided Cryptography Engineering) project.
-This software is a new library "NaCl" (Networking and Cryptography library) developed within the EU FP7 "CACE" (Computer Aided Cryptography Engineering) project.
+It's the new "Networking and Cryptography library" ("NaCl") developed within the EU FP7 "Computer Aided Cryptography Engineering" ("CACE") project.
+What is this software?

+It's the new "Networking and Cryptography library" ("NaCI") developed within the EU FP7 "Computer Aided Cryptography Engineering" ("CACE") project.